Select your Open Day

-This LLM is a hybrid taught and research masters degree that will enable you to make a significant and measurable contribution to the body of legal knowledge in your chosen subject.
+LJMU's Legal Practice LLM is a hybrid taught and research Masters degree enabling you to make a significant contribution to legal knowledge in your chosen subject.

-- Teaching delivered in the School of Law's Redmonds Building
+- Study in the School of Law's multi-million Redmonds Building

 - Develop your academic skills including researching, writing and presenting

 - Access this course if you are LPC/BVC/BPTC qualified student or a member of the solicitors’ and barristers’ professions, regardless of the date of qualification

 The course aims to enable you to research effectively at postgraduate level.
 It also enables you to write, structure and present your work to best effect.
 You will learn to manage your time and resources so that you are able to complete a Masters-level project to your best potential.

 There are many ways to fund postgraduate study for home and international students

 The fees quoted at the top of this page cover registration, tuition, supervision, assessment and examinations as well as:

 - Library membership with access to printed, multimedia and digital resources